 History of Worker Memorial Day

-A book is maintained in the lobby of L&I's Tumwater building with the names of fallen workers added each year and, in 1998, a Worker Memorial Garden was dedicated on the Tumwater grounds.
+A book is maintained in the lobby of the L&I Tumwater building with the names of all workers who have died from a workplace injury or illness.

 Other Worker Memorial Day Events in the State